 To carry out works to protected trees, or trees within a Conservation area, you'll need to apply for specific planning permission called "Tree Works Consent".

-Once we've received your application and validated it, it can take up to 8 weeks for a decision to be made.
+Once we have received your application and validated it, it can take up to 8 weeks for a decision to be made.

-Once consent has been granted, you'll need to arrange and pay for the works.
-You'll also have to follow any conditions imposed.
+When consent has been granted, you will need to arrange and pay for the works.
+You will also have to follow any conditions imposed.

 If you need to go onto someone else's property to do the work, you must obtain permission from the land owner.